 What Is Marital Property?

-- Collectibles like coins, guns, and other valuables; and
+- Collectibles like coins, guns, and other valuables

-- A business’s value, if one or both spouses started a business while married.
+- And a business’s value, if one or both spouses started a business while married

-Because identification of all marital property is essential to ensuring there is a fair distribution of that marital property, the legal assistance of an experienced Chicago divorce attorney is usually recommended.
+Because identification of all marital property is essential to ensuring there is a fair distribution of that marital property, the legal assistance of an experienced Chicago property division lawyer is usually recommended.

 What Happens to Marital Property When a Divorce Is Filed?

-- Donate marital assets or gift marital assets to friends or family; or
+- Donate marital assets or gift marital assets to friends or family

 An ex-spouse who violates these temporary orders can be punished through the court’s contempt powers and/or may be awarded a smaller share of the remaining marital assets.